No BS Czech: Dative Case

 For instance, in the sentence "I gave a gift to my friend", the word to shows that my friend is the recipient of the gift.

-In Czech, dative case would be used to show who is receiving the gift.
+In Czech, you use dative case to show who is receiving the gift.

-Before we get to examples, let's remember what the subject and object are, in a sentence.
+Before we get to examples, let's remember what the subject and object are.

-The subject is the person or the thing performing the action (is the main "doer" or "actor").
+The subject is the person or the thing performing the action (the main "doer" or "actor").

 The object is the "receiver" of the action.
-It's the person, thing, or entity that is affected by what the subject is doing.
+It's the person or thing that the subject is interacting with.

-The direct object usually takes the accusative case in Czech.
+The direct object takes the accusative case in Czech.

 But of course, we can have more complicated sentences than this!